mozilla-services/go-syncstorage/README.md

 When a pool reaches `POOL_SIZE` number of open files it will close the least recently used database.
 Having a larger `POOL_SIZE` reduces open/close disk IO.
 It also increases memory usage.

 Tweaking these values from default won't provide significant performance gains in production.
 However, a `POOL_NUM=1` and `POOL_SIZE=1` is useful for testing the overhead of opening and closing databases files.

+The `POOL_VACUUM_KB` variable should be enabled with caution.
+It can cause very high IO if a threshold is too low and users have large databases.
+This may cause erratic performance.
+It may be more optimal to schedule a downtime and manually vacuum individual databases to recover space.

 ### Sqlite3 Tweaks